-1.2.1 Tools

-Standard automotive sizes (metric and/or imperial) of sockets, wrenches, Allan keys, and drills.
+1.2.1 100IS ☐ Standard automotive sizes (metric and/or imperial) of sockets, wrenches, Allan keys, and drills.
 A dial indicator or other suitable measuring tool for checking ring & pinion backlash.
-Automated brake tubing cutters to cut the copper tube.
 A razor knife for nylon tubing.
-A differential housing spreader (e.g. ARB Spreader #0770003) to facilitate removal and installation of the carrier.
-A torque wrench (See vehicle service manual for required torque) A lubricant drain reservoir.
-Suitable measuring tools to measure a differential for preload shimming. (e.g., an automotive feeler gauge.
-See Section 3 Installing the Air Locker) An 11.2mm [7/16"] drill and 1⁄4"NPT tap for bulkhead fitting install.
-An automotive bearing puller (e.g. ARB Bearing Puller #0770001) or a differential carrier bearing puller.
+A differential housing spreader to facilitate removal and installation of the carrier. ☐ A torque wrench (See vehicle service manual for required torque range) A lubricant drain reservoir.
+A slide hammer for removing CV axles. ☐ Suitable measuring tools to measure a differential for preload shimming. (e.g., an automotive feeler gauge) ☐ A 11.2mm [7/16"] drill and 1⁄4"NPT tap for bulkhead fitting installation.
+An automotive bearing puller (2 jawed) or a differential carrier bearing puller.
 A bearing press or arbor press.
-A suitable shim driver (e.g. ARB Shim Driver #0770004) A soft hammer (e.g. raw hide or nylon) 1.2.2 Supplies Thread lubricant/sealant compound for pressure fittings

-- (e.g., LOCTITE #567 Teflon paste) - Thread locking compound (e.g., LOCTITE #272) - A gasket sealant or replacement gasket for your differential. - A sufficient volume of differential oil to completely refill your housing. (see the ARB Air Locker Operating and Service Manual for recommended lubricants) - A soap and water mixture to test for air leaks. - A selection of differential bearing shims to set-up preload and backlash.
+1.2.2 Supplies ☐ Thread lubricant/sealant compound for pressure fittings (e.g., LOCTITE #567 Teflon paste) ☐ Thread locking compound (e.g., LOCTITE #272) ☐ A gasket sealant or replacement gasket for your differential. ☐ A sufficient volume of differential oil to completely refill your housing. (see the ARB Air Locker Operating and Service Manual for recommended lubricants) A soap and water mixture to test for air leaks.
+A selection of differential bearing shims to set-up preload and backlash.

-2.1 Vehicle Support

-Safely secure the vehicle on a hoist.
-We recommend supporting the vehicle on a chassis hoist to keep the differential area at a convenient working height and to leave the wheels and axles free to be rotated and removed.

-Once supported in the air, chock the wheels (if necessary) and leave the vehicle in neutral.

-2.2 Differential Fluid Drain

-- Clean around the differential drain plug to prevent dirt from entering the differential. - Position a fluid drain reservoir under the differential. - Remove the drain plug and drain all of the oil from the housing. - HINT : This is a good time to check for metal particles in your oil and on the end of the magnetic drain plug, which may indicate a worn bearing or differential component.
+2.1 Vehicle Support ☐ Safely secure the vehicle on a hoist.
+We recommend supporting the vehicle on a chassis hoist to keep the differential area at a convenient working height and to leave the wheels and axles free to be rotated and removed. ☐ Once supported in the air, chock the wheels (if necessary) and leave the vehicle in neutral.
+2.2 Differential Fluid Drain ☐ Clean around the differential drain plug to prevent dirt from entering the differential.
+Position a fluid drain reservoir under the differential.
+Remove the drain plug and drain all of the oil from the housing.
+HINT: This is a good time to check for metal particles in your oil and on the end of the magnetic drain plug, which may indicate a worn bearing or differential component.
 Once drained, reinstall the drain plug.

-2.3 Removing the Differential Assembly

-- Remove the CV's and axles from the differential housing according to your vehicle manufacturer's service manual. - NOTE : Rubber oil seals can be easily damaged.
-Support the weight of the axle when extracting it across the edges of the seals. - Disconnect the drive shaft from the pinion flange. - Completely remove the entire differential assembly.
+2.3 Removing the Differential Assembly Remove the stub axles from the differential housing according to your vehicle manufacturer's service manual.
+NOTE: Rubber oil seals can be easily damaged.
+Support the weight of the axle when extracting it across the edges of the seals. ☐ Disconnect the drive shaft from the pinion flange.☐ Completely remove the entire differential assembly.

-2 Removing the Existing Differential